Google Sheets Fit Text To Cell

 Enhanced Collaboration Features

 As more teams collaborate on spreadsheets in real-time, collaboration features related to text wrapping are becoming more sophisticated.
-For example, some platforms now offer the ability to apply text wrapping settings consistently across all users' views, ensuring that everyone sees the data in the same format regardless of their individual settings.
+As an example, some platforms now offer the ability to apply text wrapping settings consistently across all users' views, ensuring that everyone sees the data in the same format regardless of their individual settings.

 Mobile Optimization